Alaskan Malamute

 Caring Guide

-Hip and elbow dysplasia are the most common concerns, affecting the joints as these powerful dogs age.
-You might notice your Malamute limping, having trouble standing, or sitting in unusual positions.
-Regular vet check-ups and maintaining a healthy weight can help manage these conditions, with treatments ranging from pain management to surgery in severe cases.
+Alaskan Malamutes are generally robust dogs with lifespans of 10-14 years, but like many large breeds, they have some health considerations Australian owners should be aware of.
+Hip and elbow dysplasia are common concerns, affecting the joints as these powerful dogs age.
+You might notice limping, difficulty standing, or a change in gait.
+Regular vet check-ups and maintaining a lean weight can help manage these conditions.

+Eye problems, particularly cataracts, can develop as Malamutes age.
+Once diagnosed, cataracts typically worsen unless surgically removed, so regular eye examinations are important.
 Hypothyroidism is another condition to watch for, where the thyroid doesn't produce enough hormone.
-Signs include unexplained weight gain, lethargy, heat-seeking behaviour, and brittle coat.
-The good news is this responds well to medication once diagnosed.
+Signs include unexplained weight gain, lethargy, and a brittle coat, but it responds well to medication.

 Feeding an Alaskan Malamute properly is crucial because these dogs have some unique dietary quirks that Australian owners need to understand.
 First and foremost - never free-feed a Malamute.
 These dogs will eat everything in sight until they're completely stuffed, which quickly leads to obesity and joint problems.